innocenat/typingmania/README.md

 but the *scoring character* is always 2.
 It is always the number of the shortest possible sequence of keypresses to input that character.

-All keypress up to the *scoring character* are used for score calculation.
+All keypresses up to the *scoring character* are used for score calculation.
 All further keypress will also be used to calculate typing speed, but cannot generate any positive score.